bbuxton0823/OpenAI_Agent/README.md

    python app.py
    ```
 2. Open your web browser and navigate to `http://127.0.0.1:5000/`
+3. Open the **API Key** dropdown in the top-right corner and paste your OpenAI Response API key.
+Click **Save Key**.
-3. Interact with the agent workforce through the chat interface
+4. Interact with the agent workforce through the chat interface.
+The key will be stored in your browser until you click **Delete Key**.

 ## Web Search Configuration